-- 6.46 This Plan recognises that States owned land that is deemed to be surplus to requirements can make an enhanced contribution to meeting identified requirements for affordable housing, particularly in the short-term.
-The control which the States of Jersey has over these sites is an advantage in that they can be brought forward for development in response to an immediate need. - 6.47 Two States-owned sites are identified for redevelopment to provide affordable homes in whole or in part.
-Their redevelopment could also serve as a potential catalyst for the residential regeneration of St Helier (as set out at Objectives BE1 and BE2) and contribute to economic recovery; - Former Jersey College for Girls, Rouge Bouillon, St. Helier - Summerland and Ambulance Station, Rouge Bouillon, St. Helier - The following States-owned sites may also become available during the Plan period and their redevelopment for affordable homes (in whole or in part) could contribute additional supply.
-Potential yield from these sites has not been included in estimations of supply at this stage as their status is not definitive. - La Motte Street Youth Centre, St. Helier; - Norman's former timber yard, St. Helier
+6.46 This Plan recognises that States owned land that is deemed to be surplus to requirements can make an enhanced contribution to meeting identified requirements for affordable housing, particularly in the short-term.
+The control which the States of Jersey has over these sites is an advantage in that they can be brought forward for development in response to an immediate need.

+6.47 Two States-owned sites are identified for redevelopment to provide affordable homes in whole or in part.
+Their redevelopment could also serve as a potential catalyst for the residential regeneration of St Helier (as set out at Objectives BE1 and BE2) and contribute to economic recovery;

+- Former Jersey College for Girls, Rouge Bouillon, St. Helier - Summerland and Ambulance Station, Rouge Bouillon, St. Helier

+6.48 The following States-owned site may also become available during the Plan period and its redevelopment for affordable homes (in whole or in part) could contribute additional supply.
+Potential yield from this site has not been included in estimates of supply at this stage as its status is not definitive.

+• La Motte Street Youth Centre, St. Helier